sirjeppe/socket.io-light/README.md

 # socket.io-light
-Minimal version of socket.io-client suitable for sending text only (binary compat stripped out).
+Minimal socket.io syntax compatible library for sending strings/JSON only (binary compat stripped out).

 I wanted a very lightweight client-side library compatible with socket.io-server/client that easily could be "upgraded" to the full thing if